javiergs/Medium/README.md

 Short projects exploring frameworks, libraries, technologies and ideas.

 * Client and Server with WebSockets in Java
-* A Neural Network inplemented from Scratch
+* Neural Networks from scratch and using DeepLearning4J
-* Playing with DeepLearning4J